flatduckrecords/ssx/README.md

 For our purposes, the palette entries are mapped across to Next's 9-bit RGB colour space using a lookup table.
 (I'm grateful to Simon N Goodwin for helping me to interpret the "half bright" bit correctly).
 The line palette changes are implemented as Copper instructions.
 (This is not really necessary on Next and in a future version we could remap the bitmap data line-by-line to use all 128 SAM colours with no need for dynamic changes).
 FLASHing colours are not supported.

+The BORDER colour (Next ULA palette index 16) is set to match the first colour-index of the image.

-The BORDER area is automatically set to PAPER 0 (typically black by convention, but not always).
-On SAM the palette changes extend into the BORDER area but in this case it <em>will not</em> be affected by the Copper palette changes, since that's currently concerned with Layer 2, and the border is part of ULA Layer 0 (and uses a separate palette index anyway) but this could be reorganised.
-MODE 3 screens don't use the full 640x256 so the remaining space around the edges does give a pseudo-border (potentially with palette stripes too).
+On SAM, the palette changes extend into the BORDER but in this case it <em>will not</em> be affected by the Copper palette changes.
+(The Copper's attention is directed to Layer 2, and the border is part of Layer 0).
+MODE 3 screens, however, use only 512x192 of the full 640x256 so the remaining space around the edges does give a pseudo-border that *is* subject to palette changes.

 <img src="https://robertmorrison.me/spectrum/next/samscreen/enceladus.jpeg" width="320" height="479" alt="Enceladus disk magazine advert shown on a flatscreen VGA monitor being driven by a ZX Spectrum Next.
 In front of the computer is a colour table print-out and a scientific calculator.">